 An environment that is very fast paced and dynamic requires human resource professionals that are able to help manage a productive and efficient workforce.
 The human resource professional is a critical member of the management team and has direct responsibility for managing employee relations, wage and salary administration, benefits, as well as contract negotiations.
+This program can be obtained completely online or face-to-face.

-Employment of human resources managers is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
-As new companies form and organizations expand their operations, they will need human resources managers to oversee and administer their programs and to ensure that firms adhere to changing and complex employment laws.
+Employment of human resource managers is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
+As new companies form and organizations expand their operations, they will need human resource managers to oversee and administer their programs and to ensure that firms adhere to changing and complex employment laws.
 Strong competition can be expected for most positions.

-- Demonstrate comprehension of the major styles of management. - Exhibit work skills of attendance, work ethic, and selfmotivation. - 3.
+- 1. Demonstrate comprehension of the major styles of management. - 2.
+Exhibit work skills of attendance, work ethic, and self-motivation. - 3.
 Demonstrate comprehension of business ethics. - 4.
-Evaluate an understanding of all the HR disciplines and how they contribute to overall organizational effectiveness - 5.
-Apply acquired human resources knowledge to resolve business and organizational issues. - Demonstrate an understanding of the relationship between strategic HR initiatives and an organization's global competitiveness. - 7.
-Analyze the relative merits of a variety of human resources interventions such as organizational development, succession and workforce planning, strategic staffing, diversity training, cultural change, and rewards and recognition redesign. - 8.
+Evaluate an understanding of all the HR disciplines and how they contribute to overall organizational effectiveness. - 5.
+Apply acquired human resources knowledge to resolve business and organizational issues. - 6.
+Demonstrate an understanding of the relationship between strategic HR initiatives and an organization's global competitiveness. - Analyze the relative merits of a variety of human resources interventions such as organizational development, succession and workforce planning, strategic staffing, diversity training, cultural change, and rewards and recognition redesign. - 8.
 Describe how to design, develop, and implement effective HR policies and programs.